-Nevertheless, there are some traits of SMS that make it abundantly clear that this technology is an 80s child.
+Nevertheless, some traits of SMS make it abundantly clear that this technology is a 90s child.
 While there’s beauty in its simplicity, there’s also a hard limit on functionality.
-A question is beginning to be asked: is the age of SMS over?
-The answer: maybe.
+A question is beginning to be asked: Is SMS’s age over?

-Today we’ll be talking about rich communication services – RCS to its friends – and a modern brand’s decision between RCS vs SMS.
+Today we’ll be talking about the benefits of rich communication services – RCS to its friends – and a modern brand’s decision between RCS vs SMS.

-RCS has taken cues from the over the top (OTT) applications like WhatsApp.
-Everything is handled by the data network, and features like live chat, multimedia messaging and typing indicators are included, making it feel familiar to users.
+RCS has taken cues from over-the-top (OTT) applications like WhatsApp.
+The data network handles everything, and features like live chat, multimedia messaging and typing indicators are included, making it feel familiar to users.

-Though RCS is still in its infancy, the rollout of person-to-person (P2P) RCS is contributing to a significant increase in RCS messaging traffic.
-According to Juniper Research, between 2020 and 2025 the amount of RCS messages will increase by 2500%, reaching approximately 415 billion in 2025.
+Though RCS is still in its infancy, the rollout of person-to-person (P2P) RCS contributes to a significant increase in RCS messaging traffic.
+According to Juniper Research, between 2020 and 2025, the amount of RCS messages will increase by 2500%, reaching approximately 415 billion in 2025.

-Why RCS is a big deal for brands
+Why is RCS a significant opportunity for brands?

-While it’s the job of mobile operators to roll out support for application-to-person (A2P) RCS, CPaaS providers like Soprano are tasked with removing the complexities of RCS for the brands that want to send rich messages.
+While mobile operators’ job is to roll out support for application-to-person (A2P) RCS, CPaaS providers like Soprano are tasked with removing the complexities of RCS for the brands that want to send rich messages.

 RCS vs SMS: which should a brand choose?

 RCS vs SMS: it seems like a lopsided battle.
-In some ways it is, in other ways it isn’t.
+In some ways, it is; in others, it isn’t.

-Firstly, both RCS and SMS share a significant advantage over services like WhatsApp, Line and Viber, because there’s no need to download an app.
-In the case of SMS, there isn’t even a need to have an internet connection.
+Firstly, RCS and SMS share a significant advantage over services like WhatsApp, Line and Viber because there’s no need to download an app.
+In the case of SMS, there isn’t even a need for an internet connection.

 From this point, however, the RCS vs SMS debate begins to become more skewed:

-- SMS has a 160-character limit, while RCS doesn’t have an inherent limit on message size.
+- SMS has a 160-character limit, while RCS doesn’t have an inherent limitation on message size.

 - SMS only supports text and URLs, while RCS supports a wealth of rich messaging options, such as live chat, GIFs, location sharing, read receipts and type indicators.

-- SMS demands that a company purchase a long number or short code to send out bulk messages, while setup and operational costs are greatly reduced in RCS.
+- SMS demands that a company purchase a long number or short code to send out bulk messages, while setup and operational costs are significantly reduced in RCS.

 - RCS can be used to send tickets and take payments.

 - SMS phishing and other scams are causing problems for brands.
-The ‘Verified Sender’ feature can be seen as the jewel in the crown for RCS, potentially putting a stop to scams, and increasing consumer trust.
+The ‘Verified Sender’ feature can be seen as the jewel in the crown for RCS, potentially stopping scams and increasing consumer trust.

 - The ubiquity of social media marketing means that its ROI is in decline.
 RCS offers advertisers a more targeted and effective digital channel.

-At Soprano we’re excited to help our customers make the most of the new and exciting world of RCS.
-We’ve worked hard to provide a low-code way to integrate RCS (with an SMS fallback) via our Connect API.
+At Soprano, we’re excited to help our customers make the most of the new and exciting world of RCS.
+We’ve worked hard to provide a low-code way to integrate RCS with an SMS fallback.

-Our solution features a wealth of content that is pre-built in the portal, making for rapid integration.
-Simply use our templates to personalize and send whatever communication you’d like.
+Our solution features a wealth of pre-built content in the portal, making for rapid integration.
+Use our templates to personalise and send whatever communication you’d like.